 MORE Play EXPERTS

-Cindy Dell Clark is an anthropology professor at Rutgers University-Camden, studying how children use play to cope with chronic illness such as diabetes & asthma.
+Cindy Dell Clark is an anthropology professor at Rutgers U-Camden NJ, studying how children use play to cope with chronic illness such as diabetes & asthma.
 She found that kids use their imagination to handle stress & make sense of their disease.
 Most children (& young animals) roughhouse or fool around, but not all societies provide time & opportunity for pretend-play.

 Many materially poor cultures focus on the family as a unit, needing their children to do chores, which is essential to their economic survival.